wyomefrankle/climb-time/README.md

 ### Database Prep
 - Run `npm run migrate` in the project folder of this repository, in a new terminal window.
 This will create a table called 'climbs' and 'users' in the 'climbing_log' database.

-### Getting started
-- Go to http://localhost:5173 and either create an account or log in as an existing user.

 ### Run Your Development Servers

 - Run `npm start` in project directory to start the Express server on port 4000